Winfield Scott: In popular culture

-Scott's fame and political career led to the creation of several musical pieces named for him.
-In 1848, Hall, a Boston publisher, produced the Scott & Taylor Almanac to capitalize on the name recognition of the Mexican–American War's two most famous generals.
+Scott's fame and political career led to publishing various works, including almanacs with titles such as Scott & Taylor Almanac or General Taylor Almanac plus multiple musical compositions.
+In 1848, Boston publisher Hall produced the Scott & Taylor Almanac to capitalize on the name recognition of the Mexican–American War's two most famous generals while other almanacs including an 1853 almanac with the title of The Gen. Scott Almanac were published as campaign literature in 1852.
 In 1852, Huestis and Couzans of New York City published Scott and Graham Melodies, a book of songs used during the 1852 presidential campaign.
 Another book of songs used by Whig campaigners in 1852, The Scott Songster, was published by Edwards & Goshorn of Cincinnati.
-In 1861, Stephen Glover created in Scott's honor an instrumental music piece, General Scott's Grand Review March.
+In 1861, Stephen Glover created an instrumental music piece in Scott's honor titled General Scott's Grand Review March.

 Actor Roy Gordon portrayed Scott in the 1953 film Kansas Pacific.
 Sydney Greenstreet played Scott in the 1941 film They Died with their Boots On.
 Scott was played by Patrick Bergin in the 1999 film One Man's Hero, a drama about the Mexican–American War's Saint Patrick's Battalion.

-Scott is referenced in the Season 6 Outlander episode "Hour of the Wolf".
-During a scene set in the era of the American Revolution, Jamie asks what will be the fate of the Cherokee people.
+Scott is mentioned in "Hour of the Wolf", a Season 6 episode of the Outlander TV series.
+During a scene set during the American Revolution, Jamie asks what will be the fate of the Cherokee people.
 Brianna, who has traveled back in time from the 1960s, tells Jamie about the Trail of Tears and Scott's role in it.